inozo22/push_swap/README.md

 - If it's sorted, it should be 0 times.
 - If there are 3 arguments, less than 4 times.
 - If there are 5 arguments, less than 13 times(in the subject, it's put 6 arguments, but according to Slack we have to show the instruction shorter than 12 times with 5 arguments, also guidelines.pdf(it's a copy of correction in Urduliz)).
-- 100 argumments, 700 times (until 1500 times it's accetable, but points will be deducted)
+- 100 arguments, 700 times (until 1500 times it's acceptable, but points will be deducted)
-- 500 argumments, 5500 times (until 11500 times it's accetable, but points will be deducted)
+- 500 arguments, 5500 times (until 11500 times it's acceptable, but points will be deducted)
 ### 2.3.
 Is there any time limit?
 - No, but it should be reasonable time.